 Truth: A cyber insurance policy will protect a business against the impact of cyber threats.
 A more specific truth?
 Not all policies are created equal.
 Especially as carriers try to counteract the losses due to the rise of ransomware, reading the fine print has never been more important.
 The main thing to watch for is the increased use of coinsurance and sub-limits in cyber policies.
 Expect to find sub-limits alongside coverages that pair with the most frequent and costly claims.
 Namely ransomware and cyber extortion, but social engineering, business interruption, and less popular add-ons are being met with tighter limits.

-Brokers and agents can tell you about specific policy form language, normally found surrounding waiting periods, retention structure, and language on the different forms of social engineering.
-Having great controls in place or spending more in premium can help clients combat the rise in sub-limits, and be mindful of any carriers who are implementing strict coinsurance clauses as knee-jerk reactions to specific cyber incidents.
+Brokers and agents can tell you about specific (and confusing) policy form language, covering waiting periods, retention structure, and various forms of social engineering.
+Having great controls in place or spending more in premium can help clients combat the rise in sub-limits, but be mindful of any carriers who are implementing strict coinsurance clauses as knee-jerk reactions to specific cyber incidents.

 Myth #5: "All my data is outsourced to the cloud.
 My third-party provider would be liable if there’s a breach.”